nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 === "Est. Time"

-    ~20 mins (depending on the website, it make take longer for all the bot's checks to complete)
+    ~20 mins (depending on the website, it may take longer for all the bot's checks to complete)

 === "Prerequisites"